85,000 Pennie customers dropped health plans as tax credits shrank and costs spiked

 About 85,000 people who bought Pennie plans in 2025 did not renew for this year following the expiration of expanded tax credits that reduced what consumers had to pay, Pennsylvania’s Affordable Care Act marketplace announced Monday.

-Enrollment for 2026 totaled 486,000, down from 496,661 at the end of last year’s open enrollment period, as roughly 79,500 newcomers to the exchange buoyed the count, Pennie said.
+Enrollment for 2026 totaled 486,000, down from 496,661 at the end of last year’s open enrollment period.
+For this year, roughly 79,500 newcomers to the exchange partially offset the people who dropped coverage.

 The agency warned, however, that the number of enrollees could continue declining for several months.
 There’s a three-month lag between when consumers stop paying premiums and coverage ends.
 Open enrollment ended Jan.
 31.

-Pennsylvania already had more than 700,000 people without health insurance, according to the latest Census data.
+Pennsylvania already had more than 700,000 people without health insurance, according to the latest census data.

 The agency had predicted last summer that as many as 150,000 people would drop coverage if Congress did not renew the expanded tax credits that were adopted in 2021 during the coronavirus pandemic.